UBC-MDS/programming-in-python-for-data-science/slides/module1_06.md

 ---

-Now what if we only wanted certain columns now?
+What if we only wanted certain columns now?

 Perhaps we were only interested in the `calories` to `fiber` columns of those